Management & Organizations

 MORS 311Total Rewards & Performance Management (JR or SR either semester) p1

-MORS 299Management Internship (JR or SR either semester).25-1
+MORS 299Management Internship (Summer or Abroad) 41

-Choose five of the following: 1
+Choose three of the following: 1

 MORS 231Crisis Management (FY second semester or after)1